-Launched in 2017, Fictional Fates is my Internet Kingdom where I talk about books; reading, writing and journaling them.
+Launched in 2017, Fictional Fates is my Internet Kingdom where I talk about books; reading and writing them.
 I also talk about a few other subjects that are important to me, sharing my thoughts on diverse representation, self-care, and mental health.

 Without his books, his room felt like a body with its hearts cut out.